-In the 082314 update on this page I concluded that, based on available evidence, this Futuro had likely been located in Hurzuf since its manufacture and purchase in 1977.
-This is the only example of the two-story variant of Futuro that I am aware of.
+In the 082314 update on this page we concluded that, based on available evidence, this Futuro had likely been located in Hurzuf since its manufacture and purchase in 1977.
+This is the only example of the two-story variant of Futuro that we are aware of.
 It seems likely therefore that this photo is of the same unit.
 In addition when comparing this photo to photos of Hurzuf it is apparent the structure is very similar even down to the shape and size of the windows in the lower supporting structure.
-Based on that it seems to me that this photo, though undated, most likely dates from 1977.
+Based on that it seems to us that this photo, though undated, most likely dates from 1977.

-Yves Buysse, who has made many contributions to these pages over the years, sent me this photo recently; nice to see a photo of the Futuro and the bar in "livelier" times.
+Yves Buysse, who has made many contributions to these pages over the years, sent us this photo recently; nice to see a photo of the Futuro and the bar in "livelier" times.

-Following the addition of Hurzuf a week or so ago I received several emails with additional information, thoughts and links.
-As a result of that I am now convinced that the correct location for this unit is 44°32'0.24"N 34°16'23.88"E and that it has been at this location since first being imported from Finland.
-My thanks to everyone who contributed and in particular to Marko Home and Achim Breiling.
+Following the addition of Hurzuf a week or so ago we received several emails with additional information, thoughts and links.
+As a result of that we are now convinced that the correct location for this unit is 44°32'0.24"N 34°16'23.88"E and that it has been at this location since first being imported from Finland.
+Our thanks to everyone who contributed and in particular to Marko Home and Achim Breiling.

 So, first, is this indeed the correct location?
 There are certainly several websites with posts/articles that place the Futuro at this location; among them kimeria.ru, wikimapia.org and esosedi.ru.

-In addition there is a Panoramio photo by pachu [uploaded 101109] placed at this location which shows a view very similar to that seen in the second of the two videos at left.
+In addition there is a Panoramio photo by pachu (uploaded 101109) placed at this location which shows a view very similar to that seen in this video at around 3:50 in.
 Compare the Panoramio photo with the screenshot from the video; note the mountains in the background and the same quay on the waterfront.

 That said are we able to establish whether the Futuro has ever been moved or if it is in its original location?

 From Matti Suuronen's CV we learn that the two story variant Futuro was manufactured and then purchased by the Soviet youth travel agency Sputnik in 1977.
-The listing indicates the destination of the unit as Krim which is somewhat non-specific [Wikipedia defines it as "the peninsula Crimea on the northern coast of the Black Sea"] but does include Hurzuf.
+The listing indicates the destination of the unit as Krim which is somewhat non-specific (Wikipedia defines it as "the peninsula Crimea on the northern coast of the Black Sea") but it does include the Hurzuf area.

 Perhaps the most compelling evidence to suggest that this Futuro has been moved at some point and was originally located in Yalta is the presence of the static "umbrella" installations in the vicinity of the Futuro in some photos and videos; examples can be seen in this photo and in the still below from the Mika Taanila directed film "Futuro: A New Stance for Tomorrow."

-Installations of these "umbrellas" are well documented in Yalta and it was this very fact that caused me to add this Futuro to the "Lost Souls" page as being located in Yalta.
-These installations are actually still present in Yalta [see 44°29'25.5"N 34°09'48.7"E and 44°29'23.5"N 34°09'47.7"E] but in each case there are five of the "umbrellas" and in the shots showing the Futuro and the "umbrellas" there are only three.
+Installations of these "umbrellas" are well documented in Yalta and it was this very fact that caused us to add this Futuro to the "Lost Souls" page as being located in Yalta.
+These installations are actually still present in Yalta (see 44°29'25.5"N 34°09'48.7"E and 44°29'23.5"N 34°09'47.7"E) but in each case there are five of the "umbrellas" and in the shots showing the Futuro and the "umbrellas" there are only three.

-There is however also documentation of there being three of these umbrellas installed in Hurzuf; the photo below is from the website kajuta.net [though based on the watermark it appears it should be credited to we.crimea.be] and this photo clearly depicts an installation of three "umbrellas" in Gurzuf [Hurzuf and Gurzuf appear to be interchangeable names - I use Hurzuf because that is what I see in Google Maps].
+There is however also documentation of there being three of these umbrellas installed in Hurzuf; the photo below is from the website kajuta.net (though based on the watermark it appears it should be credited to we.crimea.be) and this photo clearly depicts an installation of three "umbrellas" in Hurzuf (Hurzuf and Gurzuf appear to be interchangeable names - we use Hurzuf because that is what we see in Google Maps).

-It is the text that accompanies this photo we find what I think is the conclusive piece of evidence.
+It is the text that accompanies this photo we find what we believe is the conclusive piece of evidence.
 According to Google Translate this text reads as follows:

 "86-year-old Gregory Zaitsev, in 1960, the first secretary of the Komsomol, who oversaw the improvement of the international youth camp "Sputnik" in Gurzuf, says: "There and brought from Moscow, these umbrellas.
 Their plan to establish the camp.
 Gift does not fit into the concept of the camp - after staying in Gurzufe had to convince foreign visitors the advantages of the socialist system and the Soviet way of life.'s Guide "companion" gave awnings Yalta."

-Once again I would like to thank Marko, Achim and others for their contributions and as always if you have anything to add please contact me by email me or by using my Contact Form.
+Once again we would like to thank Marko, Achim and others for their contributions and as always if you have anything to add please let us know.

-And one final observation which should have occurred to me when I watched the second of the two videos at left but did not [it was in fact Marko who pointed it out to me].
+And; one final observation which should have occurred to us when we watched this video but did not (it was in fact Marko who pointed it out to us).
 The video is dated 061314 which is the height of the summer tourist season and, if we assume that is the date the footage was shot, we would expect a bar business to be open and likely busy.